 - Loss of emotional support, companionship, and intimacy for spouses

-- Costs associated with medical care that preceded the wrongful death
+- Costs associated with medical expenses that preceded the wrongful death

 - Costs associated with funeral expenses